 People expect you to prospect to them on LinkedIn.
 As a pattern interrupt, don't do it.
 Simply connect with as many people as you can, send video messages telling them you're happy they're now part of your network, and send helpful content to them once in a while.
 And that's it.

-Focus on nurturing those connections instead of trying to sell to them.
+Focus on building LinkedIn connections and nurturing those connections instead of trying to sell to them.
 Eventually, they'll start noticing you and potentially reach out to you themselves.

 Narrow down who you listen to for sales trends

 There are a ton of people on LinkedIn you can learn from.
 Find 3-4 SDR leaders who are trying to approach their role or a specific problem in different ways (for example, Will Aitken from Lavender or Josh Braun).
 Carve out specific people for each part of your outreach, and that's how you can easily stay up-to-date on sales trends.

 Don't sit in on your AEs' calls without direction